 Alternative Minimum Tax Threat Recedes … and Others Arise

-Ultimately the best solution for the AMT is to simply get rid of it altogether, a remedy repeatedly recommended by the IRS National Taxpayer Advocate.
-In her most recent report, the Advocate wrote that the AMT “corrodes both the tax system and the democratic process.”
-But at least the latest action from elected officials spares tens of millions of unsuspecting families from this tax complexity monster.
+Ultimately the best solution for the AMT is to simply get rid of it altogether, a remedy recommended by the National Taxpayer Advocate every year since 2001.
+In her most recent report, issued after ATRA’s enactment, the Advocate wrote:

 For his part, President Obama doesn’t seem content with leaving the issue alone.
-His new budget proposal would hatch a new AMT-like scheme based on the so-called “Buffett Rule” aimed at ensuring the very wealthy pay a high tax rate.
-The complexity of this new plan comes shining through in this following description, taken straight from the White House’s own budget documents:
+As it did last year, the White House’s FY 2015 budget proposal would hatch a new AMT-like scheme based on the so-called “Buffett Rule” aimed at ensuring the very wealthy pay a high tax rate.
+The complexity of this new plan comes shining through in this following description, taken straight from the White House’s own FY 2014 budget documents:

 The Administration proposes a new minimum tax, called the Fair Share Tax (FST), for high income taxpayers.
 The tentative FST equals 30 percent of AGI less a charitable credit.
 The charitable credit equals 28 percent of itemized charitable contributions allowed after the overall limitation on itemized deductions (Pease).
 The final FST is the excess, if any, of the tentative FST over regular income tax (after certain credits, including the AMT and the 3.8 percent surtax on investment income) and the employee portion of payroll taxes.
 The set of certain credits subtracted from regular income tax excludes the foreign tax credit, the credit for tax withheld on wages, and the credit for certain uses of gasoline and special fuels.
 The tax is phased in linearly starting at $1 million of AGI ($500,000 in the case of a married individual filing a separate return).
 The tax is fully phased in at $2 million of AGI ($1 million in the case of a married individual filing a separate return).